frkl/whattomine/README.md

 ./wallet/run_wallet.sh
 ```

 Quite a few coins use new bitcoin code and have dropped support for getwork which ccminer uses for solo-mining.
 I have developed patches that add getwork back to some of those coins.
-I have successfully mined blocks for MAC, GRS, SIB, BSD and DGB.
-But some others like VTC, MONA, LBC and are still being tested.
+Getwork mining is tested for MAC, GRS, SIB, BSD, DGB, XLR.
+But some others like BTX, CREA, VTC, MONA and LBC are still being tested.

 ## Install miners